Paul Zorner: Later life

 Zorner surrendered his Gruppe to United States Army forces near Karlovy Vary on 8 May 1945.
 Only Zorner and an interpreter were allowed through the lines.
 Zorner refused to abandon his men and for a week he remained with them under American guard.
-He was then handed over to Soviet Forces on 17 May.
+He was then handed over to Soviet forces on 17 May.
 The men were marched without food for 190 km to Hoyerswerda north east of Dresden.
 Zorner was separated from his men and confined with 2,000 other officers.
 They survived on rations of fish soup and bread.
 In October 1945 he was transported to the Caucasus Mountains, in southern Russia.
 Some 500 officers were sent to a camp at Tkibuli, near Kutaisi, in the Georgian region of the Soviet Union.
 The prisoners organised the camp themselves.
 They were permitted to travel within a 40 mi radius around the camp as long as their work assignments were complete.
 The German prisoners received some form of monetary payment.

 Highly decorated officers were responsible for the kitchen and keeping the peace in the camp.
 The rooms were four by three metres in area.
 On the longer wall a wooden framework was mounted.
 Across this layered boards which measured two metres in length were stacked with a varying gap of 0.5–1.8 m.
 Outside was a corridor that was a metre wide.
 In 18 of the 20 rooms 500 prisoners were housed, usually 22 per room.
-The prisoners had to travel some 5–6 km on foot every morning to a quarry were they worked for eight hours drilling out limestone and fed 600 grams of bread and half a litre of cabbage soup.
+The prisoners had to travel some 5–6 km on foot every morning to a quarry where they worked for eight hours drilling out limestone and fed 600 grams of bread and half a litre of cabbage soup.
 Zoner worked in the camp until the end of 1946.